-The density of embers is highest within 100m of the fire front and can range from a dozen to several hundred embers per square meter.
+The density of embers is highest within 100 metres of the fire front and can range from a dozen to several hundred embers per square metre.
 Embers may arrive several hours prior to the arrival of the fire front itself.
-Spot fires in boreal spruce forest attributed to embers are common 100-500m from the fire front up to a recorded maximum of nine kilometers.
-That is greater than the distance from the last two major fires in the Bear Creek area to Haines Junction (7.5 kilometers).
+Spot fires in boreal spruce forest attributed to embers are common 100 metres to 500 metres from the fire front, up to a recorded maximum of 9 kilometres.
+That is greater than the distance from the last two major fires in the Bear Creek area to Haines Junction (7.5 kilometres).
+It is worth noting that under severe fire conditions, the prevailing/typical wind direction may not be the source of wind that drives the direction of a fire front.
+Intense fires can generate their own winds that can cause unpredictable fire spread patterns.